 When I visited the Trupanion office I expected a somewhat chaotic atmosphere; isn’t that something you’d expect in an enclosed environment with 250 people, 80 dogs, and 10 cats?

 Instead, I found an office environment that looked and sounded like any other office – people were talking on the phone with customers, chatting with each other, and having meetings.
 The only difference was that many of them had their pets with them.

 Just about every dog I saw was lying quietly on or under their owner’s desk.
 Some greeted me, others opened an eye and went back to sleep.

-And the dogs came in all shapes, sizes and breeds.
-I saw a Great Dane.
-I saw Poodles.
-I saw American Staffordshire Terriers/Pit Bulls (no breed restrictions at Trupanion!).
-I saw French Bulldogs.
+They came in all shapes, sizes and breeds.
+I saw a Great Danes, Poodles, and American Staffordshire Terriers/Pit Bulls (no breed restrictions at Trupanion!), and French Bulldogs.
 And I saw mutts, lots of mutts.

 Some people had their dogs with them in meetings.
-One person scratched her dog behind the ear as she was talking to a customer.
+One person scratched her dog behind the ear as she spoke with a customer.
 Another dog happily tagged behind its person as he ran an errand.
-And some without dogs were watching the dog of a cubicle-mate who wasn’t there.
+Some employees without dogs watched the dog of a cubicle-mate who wasn’t there.